act-rules/act-rules.github.io/_rules/document-has-headings-047fe0.md

 ## Test Cases

-**Note**: The text of the examples is from the translation of the first Chapter of _The Three Kingdoms_ by Yu Sumei (Tuttle publishing, May 2014).
+**Note:** The text of the examples is from the translation of the first Chapter of _The Three Kingdoms_ by Yu Sumei (Tuttle publishing, May 2014).
 The image is public domain, excerpt from a Ming Dynasty edition of the Romance of the Three Kingdoms, the original is kept in the library holdings of Peking University.

-**Note**: Unless specified otherwise, the [sections of content][section of content] of each document are defined by the [landmarks][landmark] (`main` and `nav` elements).
+**Note:** Unless specified otherwise, the [sections of content][section of content] of each document are defined by the [landmarks][landmark] (`main` and `nav` elements).

 ### Passed